Every professional displayed on Counselling Directory has been independently

 The areas of counselling that I specialise in are depression, anxiety and relationship problems.
 I also work with clients who feel angry and struggle to find strategies that enable them to express their anger in appropriate ways.
-In addition to this I am experienced in working with loss, bereavement and low self esteem.
+I am very experienced in working with loss, sexual abuse, bereavement and low self esteem.

 My core training is Psychodynamic Psychotherapy.
 Briefly translated I believe we are shaped by the conditions, circumstances and the relationships that we have with the significant people around us as we grow up.
-Psychodynamic theroy also suggests that some of these patterns of relationships, good or bad, might be repeated in later relationships.
+Psychodynamic theory also suggests that some of these patterns of relationships, good or bad, might be repeated in later relationships.
 Part of my work might involve exploring a client’s history in order to understand the influences from the past that have contributed to the person you are at present.

 I have also trained in Solution Focused and Cognitive Behavioral Therapies.
 These two therapies are useful for providing step-by-step interventions towards personal goals.
 Cognitive Behavioral Therapy can help clients recognize the link between negative thought patterns and behaviour.
 As a therapist I would help the client to explore more positive coping strategies and, by working together, introduce changes that result in the client feeling happier and more in control of their lives.